hawaiimachinelearning/data-preprocessing-and-linear-regression/README.md

 # review-session-1
-Collection of slides and code for our first review session
+The slides and code for our first study group review session on Data Preprocessing and Linear Regression (Part 1 and 2 of the Udemy Machine Learning A-Z course).

+Presenters:
+* Jim Hogarty
+* Ahnate Lim